Samuel Heilman: Criticism

-The book was also reviewed in the feature story New York Times.
+The book was also reviewed in the feature story The New York Times.

 Despite these accolades, some of the author's conclusions, as well as their methodology and research, were later criticized by some, including Chaim Rapoport, in a book titled The Afterlife of Scholarship - A Critical Review of 'The Rebbe by Samuel Heilman and Menachem Friedman.
 (Friedman was also criticized for not disclosing that he had served as an expert witness against the rebbe in a lawsuit involving ownership of the Chabad library, which may invite suspicion of an agenda-driven or biased opinion.
 Heilman responded that "we have no ax to grind".)

 Shortly after publication Orthodox Rabbi Shmuley Boteach criticized the book, writing in The Jerusalem Post that the book's central thesis had a "fatal flaw", though he concluded that the book had "merit" and provided a "humanizing portrait."
 David Klinghoffer asserted that "there are peculiar omissions and contradictions. ...
 Readers of this biography may wonder if the authors have failed to grasp their subject", in his review for London's Jewish Chronicle.
 Jonathan Mark of the New York Jewish Week derided the book in a review, including a section where he referred to a "spitball [rather than] any substantiated academic conclusion, not what you'd expect from a pair of professors who demand to be taken seriously."

 Controversy

 In 1996, Heilman was quoted in the press as opposing the appointment of Thomas Bird as head of the Jewish Studies program at Queens College.
+Bird, a Catholic, had taught Yiddish and other subjects at Queens College for over twenty years, and Heilman was quoted as saying that, "Jewish Studies exists to give Jewish students a role model just like any other Ethnic Studies program," and "the person who heads the program is more than just a teacher.
+He's someone who stands for the group."
 Leon Wieseltier, literary editor for the New Republic, criticized Heilman for "behaving like a tribalist".
 Queens College President Allen Sessoms also criticized Heilman, though he subsequently appointed the late Dr. Benny Kraut, an Orthodox Jew, as head of the program.